 Latex Heat Retention

 Latex mattresses have a more breathable nature compared to memory foam.
-The open-cell structure of latex foam allows for better air circulation, keeping the mattress cooler and preventing the buildup of heat.
-Latex mattresses are generally considered more temperature-neutral and suitable for individuals who tend to sleep hot.
+The open-cell structure of latex foam allows for better air circulation, keeping the mattress cooler and preventing heat buildup.
+Latex mattresses are generally considered more temperature-neutral and suitable for sleeping hot individuals.

 Latex mattresses also do not contain any synthetic materials that could trap heat.
-Natural latex, in particular, is derived from the sap of rubber trees, making it inherently breathable and conducive to a cooler sleep environment.
+Natural latex, in particular, is derived from the sap of rubber trees, making it inherently breathable and conducive to a more relaxed sleep environment.

 Motion Transfer